 If you do run into a pitfall with your tax obligations and find yourself owing back tax, then you will want to first address getting into a groove with your current tax payments and filings.
 Once you have your current compliance figured out, you are eligible to negotiate a resolution on the back tax you owe.
 This brings us to our next topic.

 Negotiate with the IRS (if needed)

 Alright, let’s talk about what happens when you aren’t able to stay ahead of Compliance problems with the IRS.
 This tends to be one of the least understood topics related to taxes and the IRS: What exactly happens if I don’t pay or file my taxes?

 Why?
 Because until you show the IRS that you’re willing and able to get caught up on your taxes, they have no interest in negotiating the balance due.
-So, the first step in the ATBS Proven Path is to Become IRS Compliant, and beyond that, also prove to the IRS that you’re willing to reform yourself to avoid falling behind in the future.
+So, the first step in the ATBS Proven Path is to Become IRS Compliant, and beyond that, also prove to the IRS that you’re willing to remain in compliance so that you do not fall behind in the future.

-Let’s walk through a few topics to help you Become IRS Compliant and complete Step #1 of the ATBS Proven Path.
+Let’s walk through a few topics to help you Become IRS Compliant and complete the 1st of the ATBS Proven Path.

-You need to commit to reforming yourself in the eyes of the IRS
+You need to commit to correcting practices that have landed you in trouble with the IRS

 You need to get caught up on filing your taxes

 You need to be caught up on current year Quarterly Estimated Tax Payments

 That being said, we find that many clients still owe significant amounts of money to the IRS by the time they obtain compliance.
 If that’s the case, ATBS can move on to the 2nd step of the process - Negotiating with the IRS.